agersant/crystal/docs/api/assets/sequence_keyframe_at.md

 The keyframe table contains the following members:

 - `duration`: keyframe duration in seconds.
-- `hitboxes`: a table where each key is a hitbox name, and the associated value is a [love.Shape](https://love2d.org/wiki/Shape).
 - `quad`: a [love.Quad](https://love2d.org/wiki/Quad) framing the corresponding sprite in the spritesheet image.
 - `x`: horizontal pixel offset to apply when displaying this frame.
 - `y`: vertical pixel offset to apply when displaying this frame.